 And then I like to space out the rest of the ingredients based on color because I like to have the pops of pink and red throughout the board.

-Let your creativity do its thing and remember: the board doesn’t have to look perfect.
-Don’t let that hold you back!
-This is supposed to be fun, and in the end, the taste of the items on the dessert board are what matters, not how gorgeously arranged it may or may not be.
+Let your creativity lead the way and remember: the board doesn’t have to look perfect.
+This is supposed to be fun, and in the end, the taste of the items on the dessert board are what matters, not how gorgeously arranged it may or may not be, so give yourself a break.

 Erin’s Easy Entertaining Tips